quinnmax/situate/readme.md

 # Analysis

-The results of a Situate experiment are stored in the *results/* folder.
-There will be a folder for the experiment and individual .mat files for each of the parameterizations that were run during the experiment.
+The results of a Situate experiment are stored in the *results/* directory.
+There will be a directory for the experiment and individual .mat files for each of the parameterizations that were run during the experiment.

 There are several scripts available for looking at the results of the experiment.